Chile's Escondida mine conflict unresolved, regulators inspect site

 In a statement, the union said commissions from both government entities began inspections at the mine, adding that "if the company does not resolve the situations, activities will be stopped."

-The company that manages Escondida, controlled by BHP BHP.AX, has previously denied the union's accusations.
-It did not immediately respond to a request for comment on Tuesday.
+The company that manages Escondida, controlled by BHP Group BHP.AX, said inspections are routine in the mining industry and that it was willing to cooperate with authorities.

+The company said an area of the mine where there was a "displacement of material," but the union referred to as a sinkhole, will remain closed with necessary measures following Sernageomin's visit.

+"The authority didn't request the implementation of any other measures," the statement said.

-(Report by Fabián Andrés Cambero; Writing by Alexander Villegas; editing by Grant McCool)
+(Report by Fabián Andrés Cambero; Writing by Alexander Villegas; Editing by Grant McCool and Bill Berkrot)

 ((fabian.cambero@thomsonreuters.com; twitter: @fab_reuters; +569 62479675;))